Military-Connected Victims’ Rights Advocates

 Learn from a Survivor How an Advocate Can Make a Difference

-Sensitive Content Warning: Tune in to learn from Jasmine Smith who is a survivor and former United States Air Force military spouse.
-Jasmine Smith illustrates the impact that victim advocates can have in the process.
+Tune in to learn from Major Hali Picciano, a survivor and veteran of the United States Army.
+Major Picciano’s story illustrates the impact that victim attorneys and advocates can have in the process.

 All resources and information in this Toolkit, including these Tools, are intended for educational purposes only.
 As such, NCVLI, NOVA and the trainers make no warranty, express or implied, regarding any information they may provide in this Toolkit or the respective Tools.
 The information neither constitutes legal advice nor substitutes for legal advice.
 No attorney-client relationship is created with any person who uses this Toolkit or these Tools or any of the information contained in these resources.
 For additional resources relating to the protection, enforcement and advancement of crime victims’ rights, please visit NCVLI’s website at ncvli.org.
 For information on the pairing of crime victims with victims’ rights attorneys, please visit the National Alliance of Victims’ Rights Attorneys & Advocates (NAVRA), a key project of NCVLI, at navra.org.